Gain specialist knowledge and practical skills for the teaching of academic subjects in English.

 If you are interested in teaching English as a subject to non-English speakers, explore our MA TESOL course instead.

-When you graduate from this course, you will be well qualified to work in a broad variety of EMI-related roles.
+Once you graduate from this course, you will be well qualified to work in a broad variety of EMI-related roles.

 You could work in international primary and secondary education, an international school, migrant education or educational policy development.